alexandrestein/gotinydb/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/alexandrestein/gotinydb)](https://goreportcard.com/report/github.com/alexandrestein/gotinydb)
 [![License](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 The goal is to have a fairly simple database which is light and don't needs to fit in RAM.
-It supports indexing for most of the basic Golang types.
+It supports indexing for:

+- string
+- int, uint, int8, uint8, int16, uint16, int32, uint32, int64, uint64
+- time.Time

+If the selector point to an array values inside the array are indexed.

 ## Installing